HPAC/tccg/README.md

 # Requirements
 --------------

-In order to use TCCG, a working C compiler and some BLAS library (e.g., Intel's MKL) as well as the [Tensor Transposition Compiler](https://github.com/HPAC/TTC) (TTC) are required:
+In order to use TCCG, a working C compiler and some BLAS library (e.g., Intel's MKL) as well as the [High-Perfromance Tensor Transposition](https://github.com/springer13/HPTT) library (HPTT) are required:

 * Intel's ICC (>= v15.0, recommended) or g++ (>= v4.8, experimental)
 * Some BLAS library (e.g., [BLIS](https://github.com/flame/blis), [ATLAS](http://math-atlas.sourceforge.net/))
-* Tensor Transposition Compiler
+* High-Performance Tensor Transposition (HPTT) library
 * Python (tested with v2.7.5 and v2.7.9)